javos65/EasyWifi-for-Nano/README.md

 SO .... no Credentials in your code :)

+Setup your credentials: use the example wifi_storage.ino: set your seed, write your SSID/Pass to Flash Use the same seed in your code to let EasyWifi read the credentials and login.

-Credentials are Cyphered stored for  back-reading protection (simplistic, but ok) use .SEED setting to change the Cyphering.
+Credentials are Cyphered stored for  back-reading protection (simplistic rolling cypher code, but ok) use .SEED setting to change the Cyphering.